matthewm78/irq/README.md

 tests, particularly in the client project where a mock web service would be wired into the client during testing to it was actually making test requests over the wire.
-* I had never used Flask before this project so I'm sure there are more elegant ways to organize a Flask project and code and configuration.
+* I had never used Flask before this project so I'm sure there are more elegant ways to organize a Flask project and code and configuration; I would definitely have liked to abstracted the configuration away better if I had more time.
 * error handling was not included in any of the code due to time constraints; in a real project though, there would be a multitude of error handling code included to do things like validating input, returning proper HTTP status codes, not emitting stack traces for exceptions, building custom exception classes and handlers, etc.
+* I would have integrated logging facilities
+* I'm new to threading in Python so I didn't have time to understand the details of how to properly handle the background thread on the service project; the background thread currently does not stop gracefully and that would need to be remedied.

 ## irq_service
 The IRQ service makes uses of a background thread that essentially is creating